e1ioan/language/README.md

 Tomorrow, I will visit my family.
 I want to bring them something nice.
 Do you know where I can find a good gift?
 What do you like to give?

-—Do you like this weather?
+ - Do you like this weather?
-—Yes, I do.
+ - Yes, I do.
 It is warm and sunny.
-—No, I prefer cool and cloudy days.
+ - No, I prefer cool and cloudy days.

-I don’t like cold weather, but I like snow.
-I don’t eat meat, but I eat fish and eggs.
+I don't like cold weather, but I like snow.
+I don't eat meat, but I eat fish and eggs.
 We all need food, water, sleep, and love.

 If I had more time, I would learn your language.
 Maybe you can help me.